The 20 Best Congenital Bilateral Absence of the Vas Deferens Doctors in The United States

 English

-Evalynn Vasquez is a Pediatrics provider in Boston, Massachusetts.
+Evalynn Vasquez is a Pediatrics provider practicing medicine in Los Angeles, California.
 Dr. Vasquez is rated as an Advanced provider by MediFind in the treatment of Congenital Bilateral Absence of the Vas Deferens.
-Her top areas of expertise are Cloacal Exstrophy, Exstrophy of the Bladder, Hydronephrosis, Ureteral Reconstruction, and Reconstructive Urology Surgery.
+She is also highly rated in 16 other conditions, according to our data.
+Her clinical expertise encompasses Cloacal Exstrophy, Exstrophy of the Bladder, Hydronephrosis, Ureteral Reconstruction, and Reconstructive Urology Surgery.
+Dr. Vasquez is currently accepting new patients.

 Advanced in Congenital Bilateral Absence of the Vas Deferens